rigormortiz/dockerfiles/hugo/README.md

 ### Info
-This is an Alpine Linux image with with hugo.
+This is an Alpine Linux image with hugo.
 It can be used to build and optionally serve your static wensite.

 Check out the [Awesome Hugo Documentation](https://gohugo.io/documentation/) for details on Hugo.